EICAC.co.uk logoEngineering Information, Conversions and Calculations

 They have very high lubricating properties allowing applications where one wishes to reduce friction and cannot have wet greases or oils present.

-Though they may be used as a replacement to greases and oils, they are sometimes used as a “back-up” lubricant, under the grease so that lack of addition of grease will not cause failure.[object Object]
+Though they may be used as a replacement to greases and oils, they are sometimes used as a “back-up” lubricant, under the grease so that lack of addition of grease will not cause failure.Dry-Film Lubricants Information

 Dry Film Features: